-The best conditions for diving are during the summer months when the water temperature averages over 30 degrees centigrade although even in January it's a not unpleasant 24 degrees.
+The best conditions for diving are during the summer months when the water temperature averages nearly 30 degrees centigrade although even in January it's a not unpleasant 24 degrees.
 Accordingly a 3mm wetsuit is suitable for the period from May to September while a 5mm wetsuit would be more appropriate during the relatively colder months.

-30km north of Marsa Alam.
+around Marsa Alam.

 The shallow surf free waters in the bay are also an excellent location to see large turtles.
 These suprisingly large animals are usually happy to allow divers to approach close to them, which makes for a great photo opportunity.
 They are often accompanied by remora fish which cling to their shells and help to remove parasites as they feed.